 Only a few social networks have a verification process.
 Most services let users register with a username, first name, and last name of their choosing.
 When you communicate with other users, it is tempting to trust your assumption of their identity.
 Be skeptical when you’re not able to fully verify their profile.

-This is a little DAD TALK to keep you safer and show that I care.
+This is a little DAD TALK to keep you safer and show that I care about your use of social media platforms safely.

 Social networks are not good or bad.
 They are tools to connect with each other over a topic.